Associate Professor of Neurology, Institute for Academic Medicine

 Associate Member, Research Institute

 Weill Cornell Medical College

 Dr. Santosh A. Helekar earned his medical degree (Bachelor of Medicine and Bachelor of Surgery) from the University of Bombay in 1982.
 He earned a Ph.D. in Neuroscience from Baylor College of Medicine.
-He held faculty appointments in the Departments of Neurology and Neuroscience at Baylor College of Medicine, Department of Neurology at The Methodist Hospital Research Institute and Weill Medical College of Cornell University before rejoining as an associate member of The Methodist Hospital Research Institute in 2007.
-Dr. Helekar also holds adjunct faculty appointments in the Department of Neuroscience at Baylor College of Medicine and the Department of Biology at Texas A & M University.
-As a member of the Research Institute Neurosciences Research Program, he directs the Songbird Neurophysiology Laboratory in the Speech and Language Center of the Department of Neurology to study songbird models of stuttering and other speech problems.
-He also collaborates with other members of the Research Institute on functional magnetic resonance imaging (fMRI) studies of neurological conditions.
+He held faculty appointments in the Departments of Neurology and Neuroscience at Baylor College of Medicine, Department of Neurology at The Methodist Hospital Research Institute and Weill Medical College (WMC) of Cornell University before rejoining as an associate member of The Methodist Hospital Research Institute in 2007.
+Dr. Helekar also holds an adjunct faculty appointment in the Department of Biology at Texas A & M University.
+As a member of the Research Institute Neurosciences Research Program, he directs the Neurophysiology and Neuromodulation Laboratory in the Speech and Language Center of the Department of Neurology, where he conducts neuroscientific research on stuttering, chronic ischemic stroke, motor control, and conscious perception using neuroimaging and magnetic brain stimulation with a new portable wearable device developed by him and Dr. Henning Voss of WMC.
+He also collaborates with other members of the Research Institute on functional magnetic resonance imaging studies of neurological conditions.
 Dr. Helekar has been a member of the National Institutes of Health, National Science Foundation, Department of Defense and Alzheimer's Association grant review boards.
-He has also been a reviewer for several international research foundations and scientific journals in his field.
+He has also been an E-print editor of Association for the Scientific Study of Consciousness, and a reviewer for several international research foundations and scientific journals in his fields of interest.
 He serves on the editorial board of The Open Zoology Journal.